anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 ## 6.1 Introduction

-This guide is intended to provide basic security requirements to CNTT architects who are looking to implementing NFVi using [OpenStack](https://www.openstack.org/) technology.
+This guide is intended to provide basic security requirements to CNTT architects who are looking to implementing NFVI using [OpenStack](https://www.openstack.org/) technology.
 This is minimal set of high-level general security practice, not intended to cover all implementation scenarios.
 Please ensure to also reference your enterprise security and compliance requirements in addition to this guide.

 <a name="6.2"></a>
 ## 6.2 Security Requirements